The Path to a better future is right in front of you

-All of the MA programmes are enhanced by a core curriculum, Navigating the Art World, which introduces students to the global art world and provides them with a comprehensive knowledge of art business principles and professional skills as well as critical understanding to mobilise at the completion of their degrees.
+All of the MA programs are enhanced by a shared core curriculum, Navigating the Art World, which introduces students to the global art world and provides them with understanding of art business principles, professional skills and critical understanding to mobilise at the completion of their degrees.

 The program is of twelve months’ duration from September to September.
 In Semesters 1 and 2, students follow two core units: Fine and Decorative Art: Production and Patronage and, Art and Design: Modernity and Modernisms.
 These intensively-taught units comprise workshops, seminars and lectures given by faculty and visiting experts.